-I confess, I oversold the thing ...
-In fact turtle grave, I visited only the entrance to the cave, where there is not a skeleton to see.
+I confess, I oversold the thing...
+In fact, I only visited the entrance of the cave, where there is not a skeleton to see.

 Where's the turtle graveyard?

-My group has only made the classic little loop that all the tourists-divers make inside the vast hall of the entrance, located between -17m and -23 m deep, where we keep in sight the reassuring triangle blue that overlooks the outside.
+My group only did the classic little loop that all tourist divers do inside the vast entrance hall, located between -17m and -23 m deep, where we keep the reassuring blue triangle in sight that gives access to the outside.

-I didn't go as far as the "turtle graveyard", popularized by Cousteau's film (I was talking about the "turtle graveyard"). in a previous post), where we can see whitish skulls and shells on a sandy bottom.
-To access it, it is necessary to sink in casings at the bottom of the cave.
-The unfortunate turtles foolishly lost their lives and died there, asphyxiated because they could not find the way to the surface to breathe ...
+I did not go to the "turtle graveyard", popularized by Cousteau's movie (I was talking about it in a previous post), where you can see the skulls and whitish carapaces on a sandy background.
+To get there, you have to go into the gut at the bottom of the cave.
+The unfortunate turtles were stupidly lost and died there, asphyxiated, because they could not find their way back to the surface to breathe...

-The panel adorned with a skull at the entrance of the cavern and seen at the beginning of my video is there to remind the intrepid tempted to improvise speleologists underwater, that some humans too have already perished at the inside ...
+The sign with a skull and crossbones at the entrance of the cave, which you can see at the beginning of my video, is there to remind intrepid people who are tempted to become underwater cavers, that some humans have already perished inside...

-To explore the Sipadan Cave further down to the turtle cemetery, you have to plan things in advance, with a serious guide who knows the place.
-And then, of course, feel attack for an underground dive.
+To explore the Sipadan cave in greater depth, up to the turtle graveyard, it is necessary to organize things in advance, with a serious guide, who knows the place.
+And then, of course, to feel ready for an underground dive.

 To give you an idea of what it looks like, I put below a video of another diver, found on YouTube :

 We went there several times.
-And always, my pulse accelerates, when I plunge into the shadows, then into the intimidating darkness of this rather vast cave whose bottom we do not see.
+And always, my pulse quickens, when I go into the half-light, then into the intimidating darkness of this rather vast cave of which one does not see the bottom.

-A few small fish sometimes pop up in the light beam of our lamps and headlights, but the most beautiful, the most spectacular - and the most comforting - is when we turn around to return to the entrance.
+A few small fish sometimes appear in the light of our lamps and headlights, but the most beautiful, the most spectacular - and the most comforting - is when we turn around to go back to the entrance.

 There, there is often a small school of jacks, which turns without haste, indifferent to the divers who come and go.
 Divers and fish are shaded in Chinese shadows on the blue mouth of the cave.

-That's how I like caves.
+That's how I like the caves.
 With a huge photogenic opening to the light!!!

 At the exit, a solitary barracuda watches over and shows the latecomers the way to continue the dive, along the reef, on the right.